 The following features do not occur within the development footprint or are not considered to provide habitat for threatened species or ecological communities:

-- Karst, caves, crevices, cliffs and other geological features of significance

-- Rocks

-- Human made structures
+- Human made structures - Non-native vegetation.

-- Non-native vegetation

 Similarly, the following prescribed impacts are not considered relevant to the project:

 - Impacts on movement of threatened species that maintains their lifecycle. - Impacts of wind turbine strikes on protected animals.